Bolshevism: Contemproary international reception

 The Bolsheviks were supported, although not without criticism of their political practice, by left–wing theorists in Europe, such as Rosa Luxemburg and Karl Liebknecht.

-At the same time, this political trend rejected the centrist social democrats, for example, Karl Kautsky and the extreme left supporters of "workers' council communism", for example, Otto Rühle and Antonie Pannekoek.
-The answer to the extreme leftist criticism was given by Lenin in the brochure "Childhood Illness of "Leftism" in Communism", in turn Antonie Pannekoek answered to Vladimir Lenin in the work "World Revolution and Communist Tactics".
+At the same time, this political trend was rejected by the centrist social democrats, for example, Karl Kautsky and the extreme left supporters of "workers' council communism", for example, Otto Rühle and Antonie Pannekoek.
+The answer to the extreme leftist criticism was given by Lenin in the brochure Childhood Illness of "Leftism" in Communism, in turn Antonie Pannekoek answered to Vladimir Lenin in the work World Revolution and Communist Tactics.